-Some drives have a special design called small computer system interface, or SCSI.
-This design allows you to attach multiple drives to a single SCSI channel.
+Some drives have a special interface called small computer system interface, or SCSI.
+Using this interface, you can attach multiple drives to a single SCSI controller.

-- 1. Any information about SCSI drives also applies to other SCSI devices, such as tape drives. - 2.
+- 1. Any information about SCSI drives also applies to other SCSI devices, such as scanners and printers. - 2.
 If you plan to install both internal and external SCSI devices, you must follow the instructions in "Connecting external options" on page 92, in addition to the instructions in this section.